bM7tcHF88GBxDni/react-three-fiber-cannon-drei-005/README.md

 I went straight into the deep end with the first implementation as I felt it would be the most impressive, though also the most complex:

 v1
 - By default, Cannon applies impulse force to an object at the center of its volume.
-I wanted to apply force precisely where the user clicks on the object.
+Force is applied precisely where the user clicks on the object.
 - When the user clicks a cube face, apply impulse force away in the direction of the face (push).

 v2